mr2527/pop_OS-win10-KVM-setup/README.md

 </h3>

 Now we have to learn how to do some CPU pinning ONLY if you have a multithreaded capable CPU.
-VMs are incapable of distinguishing between physicsl and logical cores (threads).
+VMs are incapable of distinguishing between physical and logical cores (threads).
 Virt-manager can see that 24 vCPUs exist and are available but the host has two cores mapped to a single physical core on the physical CPU die.
 If you want a terminal view of the cores run the command:
 ```
 $ lscpu -e
 ```